jovotech/jovo-framework/docs/getting-started/installation/v1-migration.md

 * [Jovo Persistence Layer](#jovo-persistence-layer)
 * [Examples](#examples)

+## ToDo

+// Go to PizzaIntent and pass more data this.toIntent('PizzaIntent', moreData);

 ## Introduction

 With the update to `v2` we've have completely refactored the code base of both the framework and the CLI to make it easier for us and you as well to maintain everything going forward.